janosimas/notes/Netherlands.md

 ### Doctors

 You'll have a "personal" general practitioner.
-As soon as you rent a place and have health insurance you should check in your region for a **huisarts**.
+As soon as you rent a place and have health insurance you should check in your region for a *huisarts*.
+You can use a website such as https://www.kiesuwhuisarts.nl to find a GP close to you.

+Always make an appointment with your own GP.
+In case they are not available (e.g. vacation) they will have replacements.
+Going to a GP that's not your own is only possible in case of acute situations and you will have to pay for the appointment (but it can be reimbursed by your Health Insurance afterwards).

+What to expect of a visit:

+- A normal appointment is about 10 minutes.
+Depending on the GP they may or may not be strict about this.
+Once you have established some rapport with the GP these 10 minutes might be fine, but you can ask for a double appointment if you are new with your GP or just want to establish more context.

+- Think about what you want from your GP.
+You don't have to self-diagnose, but come with concrete questions, not just a list of ailments.
+Your GP will ask you what you want from them.

- In case you need some specialized treatment you'll need a request from your general practitioner.
+In case you need some specialized treatment or diagnosis you'll need a referral from your general practitioner.
 There are some exceptions but this is the baseline.

-Without a request, your health insurance may not agree in paying for the appointment.
+Without a request your health insurance may not agree in paying for the appointment.

+### Emergencies outside of office hours

+If you ever need a GP outside of their office hours you can call a *huisartsenpost*.
+These are usually located at the Emergency Room of the closest hospital.
+They have a general phone number and you'll have to see which one is closest to you.
+They'll do an extensive triage via phone and will determine when you can go.
+Don't go without an appointment.

+Should you have a situation that requires immediate help you should call **112** and not the *huisartsenpost*.

 ## Bank